d-bl/GroundForge/Recursion-steps.md

 Scala / Java
 ------------

-So far only `PatternSheet` is ready for a pure Java of Scala environment.
+So far only `PatternSheet` is ready for a pure Java or Scala environment.
 You can build the the project with maven from the source code, or download the jar from the latest [release] in which case you'll need some [dependencies].

 [dependencies]: https://github.com/d-bl/GroundForge/blob/b97deb1963be7e9cacb8836e708783174c3f877a/pom.xml#L12-L28